wetransform-os/ProMCDA/README.md

   - negative Binomial distribution, "ng"
   - beta distribution, "beta"
 - list of polarities for each indicator, "+" or "-"
-- number of Monte Carlo runs, "N" (default is 1)
+- number of Monte Carlo runs, "N" (default is 0, no variability is considered; N should be a sufficient big number, e.g. larger or equal than 1000)
 - the number of cores used for the parallelization, "numCores"
 - list of weights for each indicator - if no list is given, then the weights are sampled between 0 and 1 with at each Monte Carlo run
 - output file (e.g. `path/output_file.csv`).

+In case the variability of results is of no interest, then:
+- the input matrix should be the one without uncertainties associated to the indicators
+- the marginal distribution associated to the indicators should all be of the kind "exact"
+- cores=1
+- N=1

 ### Requirements
 ```bash